murtaugh/HTML5-Reset/readme.md

 bower install HTML5-Reset
 ```

+## Grunt Setup:

+- If you don't already have Grunt then you'll need to install it `npm install -g grunt-cli`
+- run `npm install` in the project directory
+- Once it's setup you can run it with `grunt`
+- While actively developing use `grunt watch` to have it autocompile on save

 ## Some of the features:

 1. A style sheet designed to strip initial styles from browsers, starting your development off with a blank slate.